How to align short-term and long-term goals

 7. Take the help of financial experts

 It is important for short-term planning to align with long-term goals and not the other way around.
-When an individual has a specific long-term plan which is concrete and identifiable, then it becomes easy to mould the short-term tactics and uphold the longer visions.
+When an individual has a specific long-term plan that is concrete and identifiable, then it becomes easy to mold the short-term tactics and uphold the longer visions.

 Consult an expert advisor to get the right plan